 ACT Government Climate Wise Garden Designs with ‘Nature in Mind’-Click Here

 Great ideas to create healthy gardens with space for growing food, pollinator plants and enjoyable outdoor spaces

-- Ask before you buy plants what chemical treatments have been used on seedlings.
-Look up our Be Bee Friendly flyer for other common brand names of neonicotinoid pesticides.
+- Ask before you buy plants what chemical treatments have been used on seedlings as many pesticides are toxic to bees and pollinators.
 Share with your local nursery information about the dangers to bees of these pesticides and support smaller nurseries which have a better connection with their suppliers.

 - Try garlic spray for aphids instead of pesticides.
 Learn about companion planting where particular plants grown together flourish and are stronger.